KevinNovak/MSL-Bumper/README.md

             * Defines when the bump script should be ran.
             * [You can read about cron expressions here](http://www.quartz-scheduler.org/documentation/quartz-2.x/tutorials/crontrigger.html).
                 * ***NOTE***: The only special characters allowed are ```- * /```, contrary to the above documentation.
 See [this page](https://github.com/kelektiv/node-cron#available-cron-patterns) for more accurate information on allowed values (albeit worse documentation).
-            * Defaults to every day at noon.
+            * Defaults to every day at 9am, 3pm, and 9pm.
         * **timezone**:
             * The timezone on which to run the script.
             * Refer to [this page](https://momentjs.com/timezone/) to determine your timezone.